tedauto/Minessota/README.md

 ## The most important charts needed to show

-Traffic volume throughout the year; ideally organized by year, month, week, day, and hour.
+Traffic volume throughout the year; ideally organized by year, month, weekday, and hour.

 Traffic volume in various weather conditions.